-The Investment Manager identifies companies which operate in the environmental solutions sector and integrates an analysis of such companies' Environmental, Social and Governance ("ESG") performance into its investment analysis and investment decisions.
+Social and Governance ("ESG") performance into its investment analysis and investment decisions.

-The Investment Manager carries out its own assessment of the environmental and social performance of companies in which it invests, based on its own research and knowledge of the companies, public information and information (including specialised ESG information) and ratings from external data providers.
+The Investment Manager carries out its own assessment of the environmental and of the Circular Economy and integrates an analysis of such companies' Environmental,

+ESG information) and ratings from external data providers.

-The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved with certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
-The product does not invest in any company which is not involved in the environmental sector.
-The product may invest across all facets of the environmental sector including but not limited to, infrastructure and technological advancement of water, energy efficiency, energy transition, waste management and recycling, agribusiness and carbon trading.
+The portfolio construction process excludes holdings deemed inconsistent with the Investment Manager's Responsible Investment Policy or that are involved in certain controversial sectors, as determined by the Investment Manager's Responsible Investing Committee.
+The product does not invest in any company which is not involved in the advancement of the Circular Economy.
+All investee companies are involved in activities that advance the achievement of the Circular Economy by minimising the use and/or consumption of resources, or by enhancing production processes and products to strengthen the Circular Economy, or by reducing waste and increasing sustainable recycling, or by providing technological solutions which enable or accelerate the achievement of the Circular Economy.

 Further, the product cannot invest in companies which are involved in certain activities including tobacco manufacturing, coal extraction and coal-fired electricity generation, in excess of certain thresholds.
 Full details of the exclusions and thresholds can be found at the link below under the question "Where can I find more product specific information online".